offbynull/learn/Biology/input/input.md

 ### Stoichiometry

-`{bm} Stoichiometry` is the process of using the coefficients in a balanced chemical equation to calculate the quantities of reactant_CHEMs and product_CHEMs.
+`{bm} Stoichiometry/(stoichiometry|stoichiometric)/i` is the process of using the coefficients in a balanced chemical equation to calculate the quantities of reactant_CHEMs and product_CHEMs.
 In other words, given that you have some amount of a reactant_CHEMs/product_CHEMs, use the balanced chemical equation to determine the amounts of the other reactant_CHEMs/product_CHEMs.

 For example, imagine the balanced chemical equation is `{kt} 2H_2 + O_2 \rightarrow 2H_2O`.
 If you have 3g of the reactant_CHEM `{kt} O_2`, ...
 * how much of the other reactant_CHEMs (`{kt} H_2`) do you need?